Nishantsurve/Bynry_Assignment/README.md

 - **Comprehensive Component Library**: Ant Design offers a rich set of high-quality components that help build elegant UIs with minimal effort.
 - **Responsive Layout**: Components are designed to be responsive, ensuring that the application works well on various screen sizes.
 - **Customizable Themes**: Ant Design supports theme customization, enabling you to create a consistent look and feel throughout the application.
-- **Internationalization (i18n)**: Built-in support for internationalization, making it easy to create applications that can cater to multiple languages and regions.

 ## Available Scripts